 2 hours.
 An analysis of systems of play, principles of offense and defense, and strategies of the game.
 The organization of practice sessions, administration of games, and techniques of scouting are stressed.
-Prerequisite: instructor's permission.

 HHPE 320 Coaching Baseball/Softball

 2 hours.
 A study of systems of play, principles of offense and defense, and strategies of the game.
 The organization of practice sessions, administration of games, and techniques of scouting are stressed.